 - Participate in a ranger-led program – The park’s calendar of events lists such activities as HawkWatch, Islesford Historic and Scenic Cruise, and a “Missing Mansion” walk to the site of the former mansion of George B. Dorr, the “father of Acadia National Park” and its first superintendent.
 The last day of ranger-led activities on Mount Desert Island is Oct.
 14.

 - Explore Schoodic Peninsula – If you want to explore a quieter side of Acadia, try the Schoodic section of the park, the only part of the park on the mainland.
 With the opening of Schoodic Woods Campground on Sept.
-1, there are now new bike paths and hiking trails to explore on the only section of Acadia on the mainland.
-You can be a pioneer by visiting Schoodic Woods during its inaugural year, and tell your children and grandchildren, or nieces and nephews, that you were part of history in 2015.
+1 of 2015, there are now newer bike paths and hiking trails to explore on the only section of Acadia on the mainland.
 Even after the campground closes after Columbus Day, the trails will remain open, as will the rest of the Schoodic section of the park.
 Ranger-led programs on the Schoodic Education and Research Center campus run through the end of October.
 You can also take a drive on the 29-mile Schoodic Scenic Byway and visit the communities that charmed Arthur Frommer – yes, that Frommer, of Frommer’s travel guides – with their small-town feel.

 - Sample wine and brews at Acadia’s Oktoberfest – Or take a kayak, foodie or haunted history tour.
 The Bar Harbor Chamber of Commerce lists such activities as kayaking, foodie tours, haunted history tours and dozens of other things going on this month.